Schedule a call or visit

 CCT100 | Building Code

 This course provides students with the knowledge to use the British Columbia Building Code as well as city zoning bylaws.
-Major topics include building zoning, residential wood framed building construction standards, design specifications, fire protection, basic structural standards, span table applications and other professional practices which may affect the design and construction of a building.
+Major topics include building zoning, residential wood framed building construction standards, design specifications, fire protection, basic structural standards, and other professional practices which may affect the design and construction of a building.
 Students will also use AutoCAD to create site plan, floor plans, sections and elevations.

 Duration: 40 hours, 2 weeks.